FinalCAD/staircase/README.md

 ### Playing with Models

-Once the model loaded you can access it memory
+Once the model is loaded you can access to it in memory

 ```
 registry = Composer::Stores::Registry.instance
 registry.inputs
 ```

-You can play easily with every files concerning a Staircase
+You can play easily with every files concerning a Staircase through their names

 ```
 registry.staircases['Staircase Name 1'].sectors['R+1'].zones['Logement 12-11-=-Architecte'].path(:pdf).to_s